afk0901/Blogity/README.md

-# User-Generated Content Management API

-This API provides a comprehensive platform for managing user-generated content, tailored specifically for applications that involve creation, update, and deletion of posts and comments initially intended for a blog site, but after a realization, it's actually multipurpose.

-This platform is designed to facilitate community interactions without the need for authentication to view content, making it perfect for open forums, comment sections, and social apps.
+# Overview

+A RESTful API built with the Django REST framework for managing user-generated content through posts and comments.
+Therefore, this API supports typical blog or forum-style interactions, where anyone can read content, and only authenticated users can contribute where users can only modify their own content.

+Designed to support public content viewing, user registration, and secure content modification using JWT-based authentication.

-**Note:** The API may be very slow at first so due to the server instance being inactive to save financial personal cost.
+**Note:** The API is stored on an instance that needs some time to spin up to save costs.
-It could take couple of minutes.
-I apologize the delay.

 Feel free to access the [API](https://arnarfreyr.is/api/)